Syritx/iOS-MetalRenderer/README.md

 # iOS-MetalRenderer
-triangle renderer iOS in swift
+triangle renderer for iOS in swift